6 Steps to Starting Your Own Neighborhood Summer Camp

 3. Train Teen Counselors

 Summer is a time of notorious restlessness and boredom for teens.
 A neighborhood camp gives them something to do and helps connect them to their immediate community.
 Jennifer and Diana want their teen counselors to take ownership of camp activities, and even put them in charge of “counselors in training”—fifth and sixth graders who will assume counselor roles in the coming years.
 The camp fee—$110 per week—helps to cover the teen counselors’ hourly wages.
+They were lucky and had 3 counselors that had experience working at an Ontario overnight summer camp, they helped teach the new teens into their roles.
+It might be best to find some counselors with experience to start.

 4. Create a Rough Schedule